 Michelle holds a Bachelor of Fine Arts in Graphic Design and a bachelor’s degree in Information Technology from SUNY Plattsburgh.
 She additionally has a minor in journalism and a minor in web-design and programming.

 As a third-culture kid, Michelle grew up in the United States, South Africa, and Thailand.
-She enjoys travelling, illustrating, playing video-games, and spending time with her "cat-dog" (a cat that acts very much like a dog).
+She enjoys traveling, illustrating, playing video-games, and spending time with her "cat-dog" (a cat that acts very much like a dog).

 Pamela received a B.A. in Art History with a minor in Astronomy from The University of Virginia in 2016.
 As the Program Support Specialist, Pamela manages all interactions with the Honors Credit Tracker in Canvas, including review and approval of Honors credit.
 She manages Honors student files, related databases, and meets with students to answer any questions they may have on earning and submitting Honors credit for review.
 She also serves as the first point of contact for the Honors College and Dean Knox.